vitek-borovsky/Homelab/README.md

 Each folder represents an aplication.
 Each of these application is in its own namespace of the same name

+if you are in a minikube you also need the minikube addons enable ingress or setup up diffrent ingress controller

 ## Installation
 ### Prepare namespaces